Online/Internet Privacy Statement

 E-mail: your name, e-mail address, and the content of your e-mail.

 Online forms: all the data you choose to fill in or confirm.
-This may include credit or debit card information if you are ordering a product or making a payment, as well as information about other people if you are providing it for delivery purposes, etc.
+This may include credit or debit card information if you are ordering a product or making a payment, as well as information about other people if you are providing it for delivery purposes, etc. See below for more specific information about children’s online activities.

 The Way We Use Information